Please join us on Tuesday, 8 October to protest:

 Championed by both the press and by the RIBA as ‘social housing’, the Goldsmith Street development hasn’t been built by Norwich council but by the ‘wholly owned’ Norwich Regeneration Company; so although Norwich council owns the company shares, the company itself is a commercial venture.
 This means it will operate at best as a housing association; the tenancies, under existing legislation, will at best be assured tenancies, not the secure council tenancies they have been described as; the company will be compelled to make a profit for its private development partnered and investors; and, as a housing association, there’s nothing to stop the company raising service charges or converting the social rent homes to affordable rents in the future, as so many housing associations are currently doing as a matter of course.

 As a model of housing provision, this has already been shown, again and again, to be completely inadequate to housing need in London, where wholly-owned companies in Lambeth, Newham, Hackney, Croydon and elsewhere are little more than vehicles for estate demolition, social cleansing and the privatisation of housing provision.
-Although proclaimed in the architectural press as ‘social housing’, in fact only 35 of the 105 residential properties in the Goldsmith Street development are for social rent.
-No mention, moreover, has been made of the occupants of the council housing demolished to make for the new development; nor of the scandal that surfaced in 2008 when, having evicted the elderly residents, Norwich council moved new councillors into the condemned homes.
+It’s unclear from the planning applications exactly how many of the 105 homes are for social rent (see the postscript below).
+And no mention has been made of the occupants of the council housing demolished to make for the new development; nor of the scandal that surfaced in 2008 when, having evicted the elderly residents, Norwich council moved new councillors into the condemned homes.
 The fact such a scheme has been nominated not only for the Neave Brown Award but also for the 2019 Stirling Prize beggars belief.

 The market-sale properties on the Brentford Lock West Keelson Gardens development are available for Help to Buy; and starting at £400,000 they need to be.
 Since it was launched in 2013, Help to Buy has handed over £10.7 billion of public money in 5-year interest-free loans to households earning up to £900,000 per year in order to purchase new-build private properties on sale for up to £600,000.
 As for the development’s ‘social housing’ component, which presumably qualifies it for the Neave Brown Award, it makes up only 25 per cent of the total properties, and the homes are for London Affordable Rent, which is on average 60 per cent higher than social rent.
 To describe this development as ‘social housing’ is an outright lie.